bdkosher/dashball/README.md

 ![Dashball_Field](https://user-images.githubusercontent.com/990052/120408149-6c652280-c31c-11eb-9ee2-2441bfb31fea.png)

-### Batting Area, Pitching Area, and Base
+### Batting Area, Pitching Zone, and Base

 The three essential areas of a playing field are:
-* The batting area - where the batting team hits or kicks from
+* Batting Area - where the batting team hits or kicks from, also know as "home"
-* The pitching area - where balls are thrown to the batter or rolled to the kicker (you don't need a pitching if playing T-Ball style)
+* Pitching Zone - where balls are thrown to the batter or rolled to the kicker (you don't need a pitching if playing T-Ball style)
-* The base - where batters run after hitting or kicking the ball
+* Base - where batters run after hitting or kicking the ball

-If batters maange to hit/kick the ball pitched/rolled to them, they must run to the base.
-Therefore, the base should be within a decent distance from the batting area.
-Similarly, the pitching area should be a respectable distance from the batting area so the pitcher can field, as there are generally few fielders.
+If batters manage to hit/kick the ball pitched/rolled to them into play (i.e. an in-bounds area), they must run to the base, so the base should be within a reasonable distance from the batting area.
+Similarly, the pitching zone should be a respectable distance from the batting area so the pitcher can reach the batter but also be able to field, as there are generally few fielders.

 ### In-Bounds/Out-Bounds